Easy Pistachio Bread – A Tasty Holiday Treat

 Nutrition information is automatically calculated and is not guaranteed for accuracy.

 For years, I made this bread using 3 pudding mixes.
-However, over the past few years, cake mixes have decreased in size from 18.25-ounces to 15.25-ounces.
-More recently some mixes have decreased to 13.25-oz.
+However, over the past few years, cake mixes have decreased in size from 18.25-ounces to 15.25-ounces and 13.25-ounces.

 Because I don’t want the recipe to be unreliable, I did additional testing using the smaller cake mixes, and found that using 2 pudding mixes yields the most consistent results now.